atef23/chatbot-env-setup/README.md

 ## Starburst license
 A license, provided by Starburst, yields additional features in the SEP environment.
 Once receiving your license file from Starburst, you need to create a secret containing the license file and reference the secret in your custom yaml file.

-The following [link documentation](https://docs.starburst.io/356-e/k8s/sep-config-examples.html?highlight=license#adding-the-license-file) describes the process.
+The following [documentation](https://docs.starburst.io/356-e/k8s/sep-config-examples.html?highlight=license#adding-the-license-file) describes the process.